Open Enrollment Frequently Asked Questions

 Is there an assessment prior to attending a Dual Language Immersion Program?

 There are no requirements to apply for PUSD's French, Spanish and Mandarin Chinese dual language programs.
 Students may apply based on the child's dominant language- as a non-native speaker or native speaker of the program's target language.
-A student who applies and is accepted as a French-, Spanish- or Mandarin-dominant speaker will need to pass a language assessment verifying native-language knowledge and skills prior to final registration.
-Language assessment is done at the school site.
-If it is determined the child is not a French, Spanish or Mandarin dominant speaker, the child will not be able to register.
+A student who applies and is accepted as a native speaker (French-, Spanish- or Mandarin-dominant speaker) will need to pass a language assessment verifying native-language knowledge and skills prior to final registration.
+This language assessment is done at the school site.
+If it is determined the child is not a French, Spanish or Mandarin-dominant speaker, the child will not be able to register.